After beating Google, Korea's Naver goes global with messaging app Line

 "I am playing the part of an attacking winger who needs to run to break through the global market," Lee, 47, said recently, referring to a goal-scoring role in soccer akin to that of FIFA Player of the Year Cristiano Ronaldo.

-Line has lured 470 million users with its simple design and elaborate emoticons, such as a cartoon happy-go-lucky rabbit.
-Its user base eclipses that of local peer Kakao Corp's KakaoTalk and places Line nearer Tencent Holdings Ltd's (0700.HK) WeChat and Facebook Inc's (FB.O) WhatsApp.

 To fund expansion and close the gap, bankers familiar with the matter said Naver is considering selling shares of Line Corp in Tokyo, New York or both.
-They said any initial public offering could value the subsidiary at up to $20 billion.
+They said any initial public offering could value the subsidiary at up to $20 billion(11.65 billion pounds).

 On listing plans, Line and Naver declined to comment.